alex-seville/travis-cov/README.md

 Threshold is specified in the package.json file of the consuming project.

-Add the key `"travis-cov-threshold": <number>`.
+Add the key `"travis-cov" to the "scripts" key in your package.json file.
+Under that key you can add any of the following properties:

+`threshold: <number>,
+global: <boolean>,
+local: <boolean>`

 See [Blanket.js's package.json](https://github.com/Migrii/blanket/blob/live/package.json#L42) as an example.

 ###usage
 1. `npm install travis-cov`
 2. Use a reporter argument, `mocha -R travis-cov`
 3. Change scripts.test in your package.json file to use `mocha -R travis-cov`
-4. Added `travis-cov-threshold` to the package.json file with a value from 0-99.
+4. Add `travis-cov` to the package.json file in the script section.
+Add whichever keys you want (see above).
 5. Set up your project with travis-ci
 6. Commit, if your tests pass and the code coverage is above the threshold the build will pass, otherwise it will fail.